Info for Residents

 Your apartment must be properly cleaned when you return it.
 Painting is not absolutely necessary if it is normal dirt.
 If you are not sure, just ask the caretaker.

 The deposit will be transferred back to you after you move out.
 This can usually take up to three months.

 Floor Plan #

-We've created a floorplan of the apartments in our dorm.
+We've created a floorplan that most of the apartments in our dorm follow.
 We hope this will help you in case you want to add more furniture.

 By default, the internet in your room is part of the Münchner Wissenschaftsnetz operated by the LRZ and 📁these rules apply when using the internet.
-You should have received 📁this guide on how to set up your internet, but we've created our own guide for less tech-savvy people in the "Internet Setup Guide" section below.
+You should have received 📁this guide on how to set up your internet, but we've created our own, more approachable guide in the "Internet Setup Guide" section below.